Proof review

 Hardware validated

-ATOMiK Desk v0.39-K is a current prototype UI screenshot running on live Zynq hardware.
+ATOMiK Desk v0.40-A is the current UI captured live from /dev/fb0 on Zynq hardware, with on-screen metrics driven by real measured on-board data.
 It is not proof of power, thermal, uptime, or production maturity.

 Hardware validated